Download the PDF file: Therapeutic Wheat Bags

 - Do not use wheat bags in bed to avoid the danger of falling asleep whilst they are in use.

-- Use wheat bags with extreme caution with the elderly.
+- Use wheat bags with extreme caution with the elderly or frail people.

 - Do NOT use wheat bags with babies or young children.

-- Do not reheat until the wheat bag has completely cooled.
-Reheating before the bag has cooled may be just as dangerous as overheating.
+- Do not reheat the wheat bag until it has completely cooled.
+Reheating before the bag has cooled may lead to dangerous overheating.